 Divorce Process Options in St. Louis, MO

-You and your spouse negotiate all of the issues with each other before either of you files with the court.
-Often, when all of the agreements have been reached, one of you hires an attorney who represents only that person to prepare the required documentation for filing with the court.
+You and your spouse negotiate all of the issues with one another before either of you files with the court.
+Often, when all of the agreements have been reached at “the kitchen table,” one of you hires an attorney (who represents only that person) to prepare the required documentation for filing with the court.
 It is possible, however, to file the divorce yourself without an attorney.
 While we do not recommend that you file yourself, many courts, including St. Louis County in Missouri, have forms available online to obtain a divorce.
 This option is best suited for couples who have a high level of trust and minimal interpersonal conflict, and where both spouses fully understand the finances and property.

-Disadvantages: Could become costly if you pay a mediator and two attorneys; a spouse that is controlling and/or abusive may take advantage of the other spouse during the process (i.e., there is an imbalance of power); additionally, there is no formal method of discovery during mediation.
+Disadvantages: Could become costly if you pay a mediator and two attorneys; a spouse that is controlling and/or abusive may take advantage of the other spouse during the process (i.e., there is an imbalance of power); no formal method of discovery

-The couple, along with collaborative law professionals, have a series of meetings in a non-adversarial setting.
+The couple and collaborative law professionals have a series of meetings in a non-adversarial setting.
 An attorney specifically trained in Collaborative Law represents each spouse.
 The couple has the option of retaining other professionals trained in Collaborative Law to assist in the process, including mental health professionals, financial professionals, and a child specialist.
 This process addresses the legal, financial, and emotional issues of the divorce.
 The entire team signs agreements to work collaboratively with each other to problem-solve, gather information, and explore options.
 All agreements are reached before being processed through the court.
 This option is most suited for couples who are interested in resolving their issues outside of court in a non-adversarial way and for couples interested in the help of trained mental-health and financial professionals.

-Advantages: Uses a team approach to ensure that everyone is working toward resolving the issues in a non-adversarial, respectful manner; couple has the advice of a team of professionals to cover all aspects of divorce: legal, financial and emotional; couple is in control of the outcome of their process (no court involvement); couple learns strategies in communicating and continuing their post-divorce relationship.
+Advantages: Uses a team approach to ensure that everyone is working toward resolving the issues in a non-adversarial, respectful manner; couple has the advice of a team of professionals to cover all aspects of divorce: legal, financial, and emotional; couple has control over the outcome of their process; no court involvement; couple learns strategies in communicating and continuing their post-divorce relationship

-Disadvantages: If an agreement cannot be reached (which is very rare), the couple has to retain two new attorneys and incur more legal fees; may generally incur higher costs, depending on how many professionals are involved; if one spouse is not negotiating in good faith, the process is compromised; no formal method of discovery.
+Disadvantages: If an agreement cannot be reached (which is very rare), the couple has to retain two new attorneys and incur more legal fees; may incur higher costs depending on how many professionals are involved; if one spouse is not negotiating in good faith, the process is compromised; no formal method of discovery

-Whichever option you choose for your divorce process, make sure that you are educated and informed about all of the options.
-If you’d like to speak with an attorney for more detailed information, or if you have already decided how you want to get divorced, get in touch with Raza & Jones, LLC today.
+Whichever option you chose for your divorce process, make sure you are educated and informed about all of the options.